ATAR cut-offs for Australianmedicine & dentistry

 Bonus points or alternative quota for applicants from rural backgrounds (typically defined as 5+ years residence in MM2-7 areas before year 12).
 Some schools combine the Rural Pathway with Bonded Medical Program allocation; others run them separately.

 16 Australian undergraduate medicine and dentistry programmes with published ATAR cut-offs.
-Sort by clicking any column header.
-Click a school name to open the full how-to-get-in guide.
+Click any school name to open the full how-to-get-in guide.

 |---|---|---|---|---|---|---|